Goblet

 Dozens of CFD iterations were performed, consistently improving the design of the chamber over time.

-Flow simulations were done to optimize pressure drop and even out flow velocities.
+Flow simulations were done to optimize pressure drop and even out flow velocities, as well as to confirm expected flowrates.

 FEA simulations based on CFD were done to ensure structural stability of the chamber.